SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 kind: Secret
 ```

   * Next you need to edit the FluentD Deployment and add a new environment variable, pointing to the new secret.
-Assuming you installed the collection in the  `sumologic` namespace, you can run `kubectl -n sumologic edit deployment fluentd` or edit the YAML you deployed when you set up collection.
+Assuming you installed the collector in the  `sumologic` namespace, you can run `kubectl -n sumologic edit deployment fluentd` or edit the YAML you deployed when you set up collection.
 Note, if you installed using helm, the name of the deployment may be different depending on how you installed the helm chart.
   * Locate the `SUMO_ENDPOINT_LOGS` environment variable in the YAML and add a new environment variable that points to the secret key you created.
 The following is an example.

 ```yaml